-We are excited about the WNBA’s upcoming events!
-We have events for members and some for non-members as well.
+We are excited about the upcoming WNBA events!
+We have events for members and some for nonmembers as well.

 The WNBA provides regular programming at the national level and through our chapters.
 During the coronavirus pandemic, all events are virtual.

-Event details for National events, such as Zoom links and passwords, are sent out through our Bookwoman emails and are posted in our Facebook groups, Bookwoman Book Club and WNBA Talks Books, or on our WNBA Facebook page.
+Details for WNBA National events, such as Zoom links and passwords, are sent out through our Bookwoman Event emails and are posted in our Facebook groups (Bookwoman Book Club and WNBA Talks Books) or on our WNBA Facebook page.

 We hope you’ll join us!